-The only journal written by and for health workers in developing countries, Tropical Doctor provides medical expertise and practical advice on how to apply current medical knowledge to the special circumstances of developing countries.
+The only journal written by and for health workers in low and middle-income countries, Tropical Doctor provides medical expertise and practical advice on how to apply current medical knowledge to the special circumstances of LMIC countries.
 This journal provides an ideal forum for sharing experiences and establishing best practice, aiding communication between medical professionals in different environments.
-Readers receive crucial information on the prevention, management and treatment of prevalent diseases in tropical and developing countries.
+Readers receive crucial information on the prevention, management and treatment of prevalent diseases in tropical and LMIC countries.

 This journal is a member of the Committee on Publication Ethics (COPE)

-Doctors working in developing countries are often isolated from medical colleagues and the latest developments in medicine and healthcare.
+Doctors working in low and middle-income countries are often isolated from medical colleagues and the latest developments in medicine and healthcare.
 This peer-reviewed journal provides an ideal forum for sharing experiences and establishing best practice, aiding communication between medical professionals in different environments.
-Readers of Tropical Doctor benefit from medical expertise and practical advice on how to apply current medical knowledge to the special circumstances of developing countries.
-Most importantly, readers receive crucial information on the prevention, management and treatment of prevalent diseases in tropical and developing countries.
+Readers of Tropical Doctor benefit from medical expertise and practical advice on how to apply current medical knowledge to the special circumstances of LMIC countries.
+Most importantly, readers receive crucial information on the prevention, management and treatment of prevalent diseases in tropical and LMIC countries.